randkego/topican/README.md

 import pandas as pd
 test_df = pd.DataFrame({'Text_col' : ["I love Python", "I really love python", "I like python.", "python", "I like C but I prefer Python", "I don't like C any more", "I don't like python", "I really don't like C"]})

+# Download NLTK stop-words if you want them in exclude_words
 import nltk
 nltk.download('stopwords')